 • Btw, radio use (all channels) is supposed to be for operational purposes not chit chat and exchanging dinner recipes.
 This rule is widely ignored,

-• Btw, did you know your required to monitor 16 if you have a radio?
+• Btw, did you know you are required to monitor 16 if you have a radio?

 • Be polite and concise, then get off.